tnebooks/12th-biology/content.en/zoology/reproductive-health/_index.md

 Due to small family norms and the skewed choice for a male child, female population is decreasing at an alarming rate.
 Amniocentesis is a prenatal technique used to detect any chromosomal abnormalities in the foetus and it is being often misused to determine the sex of

+Globally, about 800 women die every day of preventable causes related to pregnancy

+and childbirth; 20 per cent of these women are from India.
+Similarly India's infant mortality rate was 44 per 1,000 live.
+Although, India has witnessed dramatic growth over the last two decades, maternal mortality still remains high as in comparison to many developing nations. **_source:_** _http://unicef.in_

+33 Reproductive Health

 the foetus.
 Once the sex of the foetus is known, there may be a chance of female foeticide.
 Hence, a statutory ban on amniocentesis is imposed.

 **3.3.
 Social impact of sex ratio, female foeticide and infanticide**